Tprice-90/TerrysBookStore/TerrysBookStore/README.md

 -ran project and everything appeared to be working except for the Add Category Button....
 -I tried hard coding a category but was unsuccessful...
 -pushing to GitHub now.

+Time: 12:06PM
+-I had some issues regarding the Add Category button functionality...
+I tried updating the database and recieved the error: There is already an object named 'Categories' in the database. as well as an error: failed executing DbCommand (5s) [Parameters=[], CommandType='Text', CommandTimeout='30']